horia141/horia141.github.io/_posts/2018-05-07-packages-for-databases.md

 Anyway this is the big idea.
 At this point in the article I should plug my side project or product which provides all of the above and more for Postgres/MySQL/SQL Server.
 But there’s no such thing yet or for the foreseeable future.
 It’s just my wishful thinking.
 But I do think it’s a neat idea and if you want to run away with it and actually build something you’d have a first user in me.

 ---
 [1] Though this approach has always felt like a compromise to me.
-And why is it that we’re moving as an industry towards infrastructure as code and are happy to let `terraform` manage transforming a declarative description of the infrastructure into actual cloud provider commands, but we don’t want the same for schemas?
+And why it that we’re moving as an industry towards infrastructure as code and are happy to let `terraform` manage transforming a declarative description of the infrastructure into actual cloud provider commands, but we don’t want the same for schemas?
 Perhaps it’s time for _schema as code_?